Qydnama/ShoeStore/README.md

-# Weather Website using Node.js and MongoDB
+# Shoe Store Website using Node.js and MongoDB

 ## Getting Started